 Want to know more about BirdLife Malta and our work?
-Here you can find the answers to our frequently asked questions (FAQs).
+Here you can find the answers to our frequently asked questions (FAQs)

-- Do you only focus on hunting and trapping issues?
+Do you only focus on hunting and trapping issues?

 Not at all.
 Monitoring illegal hunting and trapping is only a fraction of the work we do.
-Even if this remains at the top of our agenda, as an eNGO our main focus is on the general environment, nature and habitat protection.
-Our track record during the past few years goes to prove that BirdLife Malta is today the leader in environmental protection and awareness in the Maltese Islands through its multiple initiatives and programmes.
-Our main three pillars of work are conservation, research, and education.
+Even if this remains at the top of our agenda, as an environmental NGO our main focus is on nature and habitat protection.
+Our track record during the past few years goes to prove that BirdLife Malta is today a leader in environmental protection and awareness in the Maltese Islands through its multiple initiatives and programmes.
+Our main pillars of work are conservation, research, and education.

-- What is conservation?
+What is conservation?

-- Why are nature reserves important?
+Why are nature reserves important?

 What is a Natura 2000 site?

 Natura 2000 is a network of core breeding and resting sites for rare and threatened species, and some rare natural habitat types that are protected in their own right.
 It stretches across all EU countries, both on land and at sea.
-The aim of the network is to ensure the long-term survival of Europe’s most valuable and threatened species and habitats, listed under both the Birds Directive and the Habitats Directive.
+The aim of the network is to ensure the long-term survival of Europe’s most valuable and threatened species and habitats, listed under both the Birds Directive and the Habitats Directive

-- How do you help to conserve nature?
-Which projects are you involved in?
+How do you help to conserve nature?

-- What is bird ringing?
+What is bird ringing?

-- Are you only involved in the environment on a local level?
+Are you only involved in the environment on a local level?

-- Can you give me some examples of where and how you made a difference?
+Can you give me some examples of where and how you made a difference?

 BirdLife Malta also spearheads environmental education in Malta.
 Through several initiatives, we strive to connect children, youths and adults with nature to generate an understanding and respect for nature which ultimately change behaviours towards more sustainable lifestyles.

-- What is Dinja Waħda?
+What is Dinja Waħda?

 Dinja Waħda is BirdLife Malta’s flagship education programme and involves working in schools in collaboration with the Ministry for Education and Employment.
 The programme consists of an action guide of lesson plans and resources related to the curriculum in which teachers are trained and supported to use during their classes.
 These lesson plans and resources all relate to nature with a particular focus on the Maltese environment and wildlife.
 The programme has become Malta’s largest environmental education initiative spanning across formal education, from kinder through primary and secondary school and up to higher education institutions connecting classroom learning with outdoor education through nature.

-- Why is education so important for an environmental NGO?
+Why is education so important for an environmental NGO?

 Research shows that regular, sustained contact with nature can improve health and wellbeing.
 In particular, nature can reduce stress, improve physical and mental health and even improve academic attainment.
 This is a win-win situation.
 Not only does caring about the environment lead to environmentally friendly behaviours, it also can improve your quality of life.

-- How is BirdLife Malta financed?
+How is BirdLife Malta financed?

-- Can I participate in the work you do?
+Can I participate in the work you do?

-- How can I help BirdLife Malta?
+How can I help BirdLife Malta?

-- What are the benefits of becoming a member?
+What are the benefits of becoming a member?

 Being a BirdLife Malta member entitles you to certain privileges offered exclusively to our members.
 When joining BirdLife Malta through a children’s membership, every child automatically becomes a member of Klabb Ħuttaf – the largest junior club in Malta.
-Klabb Ħuttaf members receive their own magazine (Il-Ħuttafa) every two months, which is filled with nature stories, fun facts and activities to get them excited about wildlife.
+Klabb Ħuttaf members receive their own magazine every two months, which is filled with nature stories, fun facts and activities to get them excited about wildlife!
 Adult members also receive a quarterly magazine – which is sent out by mail or electronically depending on your personal preference as well as our monthly e-newsletter.
 Members also benefit from special offers on our merchandise and booking priority for our events.
 We hope that by joining us you feel the pride and enthusiasm of helping to improve Malta’s natural environment.

 What is the way forward for BirdLife Malta?